Is a small business credit card a good option for you and your side hustle?

-But, if you have clean records from your credit card provider, instead of a shoebox full of wrinkled receipts, everything will be easier for not just you, but the IRS worker.
+But, if you have clean records from your credit card provider, instead of a shoebox full of wrinkled receipts, everything will be easier for not just you, but for the IRS worker as well.
 They may even thank you for being organized and well-prepared.

 Do you like free money?
 I sure do.

 Business credit cards can earn rewards in the same way personal credit cards do.
 However, the rewards and incentives can be even better.

 With each purchase, you could earn points for travel, office supplies, and cash back.
 Some even come with large signup bonuses.
 Rewards usually come in two flavors:

 - Cash back

 Specific cards can rack up travel rewards and elite status quickly at your favorite airlines or hotel chains.
 Others, have their own redemption portals where points and miles can be used across a variety of travel experiences.

 Still, if your side hustle includes travel, or you love traveling in your free time, a travel rewards card may be the way to go.

 On the cash back front, most business cards will pay you 1-5% cash back on your purchases, depending on the card and what you’re buying.